LinuxForHealth/FHIR/docs/src/pages/performance/performance450.md

 ### Ingestion Workload

-The fhir-bucket utility scans an IBM Cloud Object Store (COS) bucket for matching `.json` or `.ndjson` files.
+The *fhir-bucket* utility scans an IBM Cloud Object Store (COS) bucket for matching **json** or **ndjson** files.
 Matching files are recorded in the fhirbucket database and this information is subsequently used to drive the loading of those files into the IBM FHIR Server.

-The test described here uses bundles based on Synthea "Synthetic Mass." data.
+The test described here uses bundles based on Synthea - Synthetic Mass data.
 The original bundles have been preprocessed and broken into smaller bundles of no more than 100 resources.
 Resources within original bundles contain references to other resources within the same bundle.
-Traditionally, these references would be resolved by the FHIR server on ingestion.
+Traditionally, these references would be resolved by the IBM FHIR Server on ingestion.
 However, because the bundles are being broken into smaller units of work, the references must be resolved in advance.
-This requires that any create requests using server-asserted ids must be rewritten as client asserted id requests (using PUT).
+This requires that any create requests using server-asserted ids must be rewritten as client asserted id requests, using PUT.

-The fhir-bucket uses a large thread-pool to fetch the bundles from COS and POST each to the FHIR server.
+The *fhir-bucket* uses a large thread-pool to fetch the bundles from COS and POST each to the IBM FHIR server.
 The result bundle is parsed and each of the returned logical resource ids are stored in the fhirbucket database, along with some timing metrics.

 ### Client Access

 The client access workload is generated using fhir-bucket running within the same K8s cluster.
 Random patients are selected from the `fhirbucket.logical_resources` table which is populated by first running the fhir-bucket ingestion mode.
 The client workload is comprised of the following steps:

 1. Select a random patient id and submit to the thread-pool;
-2. Create a Bundle resource containing a read for the patient resource and a search for ExplanationOfBenefit resources which refer to that patient (limit 20);
+2. Create a Bundle resource containing a read for the patient resource and a search for ExplanationOfBenefit resources which refer to that patient **limit 20**;
 3. POST the bundle request;
 4. Process the response, constructing a new Bundle resource containing GET requests for each Claim and Provider referenced by the ExplanationOfBenefit resources contained in the first response.
 5. Collect statistics on the number of calls, number of resources returned and the time taken for each request.